AxonIQ/reference-guide/axon-framework/messaging-concepts/message-intercepting.md

 {% endtab %}
 {% endtabs %}

-Next to the message, payload and `InterceptorChain`, an `@MessageHandlerInterceptor` can resolve other parameters as well.
+Next to the message, payload and `InterceptorChain`, a `@MessageHandlerInterceptor` annotated method can resolve other parameters as well.
-Which can be resolved is based on the type of `Message` being handled by the interceptor.
+Which parameters the framework can resolve on such a function, is based on the type of `Message` being handled by the interceptor.
-For more specifics on which parameters can be resolved, take a look at [this](supported-parameters-annotated-handlers.md) page.
+For more specifics on which parameters are resolvable for the `Message` being handled, take a look at [this](supported-parameters-annotated-handlers.md) page.

 ### @ExceptionHandler

 The `@MessageHandlerInterceptor` allows for a more specific version of an intercepting function too.
 Namely, an `@ExceptionHandler` annotated method.
-A function annotated with `@ExceptionHandler` will be regarded as an handler interceptor which will _only_ be invoked for exceptional results.
+A function annotated with `@ExceptionHandler` will be regarded as a handler interceptor which will _only_ be invoked for exceptional results.
 Using annotated functions to this end for example allow you to throw a more domain specific exception as a result of a thrown database/service exception.
-You can introduce an `@ExceptionHandler` which reacts to all exception, or specify which exceptions annotated handler reacts on as shown here:
+You can introduce an `@ExceptionHandler` which reacts to all exceptions, or specify which exceptions annotated handler reacts on as shown here:

 ```java
 public class CardSummaryProjection {